-At program start up seven youth were evaluated as having some limitations in psychosocial functioning and at program end only three exhibited the same limitations.
-None of the students at program start up were functioning in the excellent range and at program end one was doing so.
-Further, at program start up nine students were in the high functioning area (where minimal limitations existed) and whereas at program end the number moved up to 12.
+At program start up eight youth were evaluated as having some limitations in psychosocial functioning and at program end only one exhibited the same limitations.
+One of the students at program start up was functioning in the excellent range and at program none were.
+Further, at program start up nine students were in the high functioning area (where minimal limitations existed) and at program end the number improved to 12.